-The Uniform Fencing Standards outlined in this Clause apply to all uniform fencing within the Shire.
+The Uniform Fencing Standards outlined in this Clause apply to all uniform fencing where outlined within the scope of this Policy.
 Specific requirements outlined in Clauses 3 - 6 inclusive will apply in addition to these standards where appropriate to the development and design being considered.